 Shrimp Asparagus Risotto Recipe

-This delicious recipe for shrimp and asparagus risotto is just the comfort food you need any time of the year.
-It has parmesan cheese, saffron infused risotto, tender crisp asparagus, and buttery, pan seared shrimp.
-Impressive enough for a dinner party, but comforting enough for dinner on the couch.
+With less stirring and more flavor, this shrimp asparagus risotto recipe is just the comfort food you need any time of the year.
+It’s loaded with the flavors of parmesan cheese, saffron infused risotto, tender crisp asparagus, and show stopping,pan seared, brown butter shrimp.
+Impressive enough for a dinner party or date night at home, but simple enough for comfort food on the couch.
 Homemade never tasted so good.

 - 3 cloves garlic